paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 Now we know how all those accounts are connected but we don't know yet how Alice can transfer tokens to the escrow.
 We'll cover this now.
 #### transferring ownership

-The only way to own units of a token is to own a token account that holds some token balance of the token referenced by the account's (user-space) `mint` property.
+The only way to own units of a token is to own a token account that holds some token balance of the token referenced by the account's (user space) `mint` property.
 Hence, the escrow program will need an account to hold Alice's X tokens.
 One way of achieving this is to have Alice create a temporary X token account to which she transfers the X tokens she wants to trade.
 Then, using a function in the token program, she transfers (token-program) ownership of the temporary X token account to the escrow program.
 Let's add the temporary account to our escrow world.
 The image shows the escrow world _before_ Alice transfers token account ownership.

 ![](../images/2020-12-24/2020-12-24-escrow-sketch-3.png)

 There is one more problem here.
 What exactly does Alice transfer ownership to?
 Enter [_Program Derived Addresses_](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses).

+#### theory recap

+- developers should use the `data` field to save data inside accounts
+- the token program owns token accounts which - inside their `data` field - hold [relevant information](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/state.rs#L86
+- the token program also owns token mint accounts with [relevant data](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/state.rs#L86)
+- each token account holds a reference to their token mint account, thereby stating which token mint they belong to
+- the token program allows the (user space) owner of a token account to transfer its ownership to another address

 ### Program Derived Addresses (PDAs) Part 1

 Transferring ownership to the account the program is stored at is a bad idea.
 The program's deployer might have the private key to that address and you don't want them to own your funds.
-The question is, then, can programs be given user-space ownership of a token account?
+The question is then, can programs be given user space ownership of a token account?

 ![](../images/2020-12-24/2020-12-24_no_but_yes.jpg)

 The trick is to assign token account ownership to a _Program Derived Address_ of the escrow program.
-For now, it is enough for you to know this address exists and we can use it to let a program sign transactions or assign it user-space ownership of accounts.
+For now, it is enough for you to know this address exists and we can use it to let a program sign transactions or assign it user space ownership of accounts.
 We will cover PDAs in depth later but for now let's go back to coding!

 ### instruction.rs Part 2